-Sprinkle with sea salt and gently massage the salt into the vegetable mixture with clean hands for about 8 minutes or until the cabbage softens and starts to release moisture.
+Sprinkle with sea salt and gently massage the vegetable mixture with clean hands for about 8 minutes or until the cabbage softens and starts to release moisture.

 Transfer the mixture to a sterilised fermenter.
 Use fermenting weights or a small sterilised glass jar filled with water to weigh the cabbage mixture below the moisture line.

-Turn the mixture with sterilised long utensils daily to ensure the liquid is evenly distributed.
-It will be ready to eat in 5 days, but this is affected by the weather, faster when warm and slower when it’s colder.
+Use sterilised long utensils to turn the mixture daily to ensure, this will ensure the liquid is evenly distributed.
+It should be ready to eat in 5 days, or sooner if the weather is warm and slower when it’s cold.

-Taste the Curtido to decide whether it ‘s ready, it should have a pleasantly sour flavour.
-Transfer to a sterilised jar or container and keep n the fridge for up to a month.
+Taste the Curtido to decide whether it‘s ready, it should have a pleasantly sour flavour.
+Transfer to a sterilised jar or container and keep in the fridge for up to a month.